Restoring a Chevy C10

 Your Restoration Journey

-Ultimately, every restoration project is a little different and brings with it a set of challenges that are difficult to predict, but if you wanted predictability it’s unlikely you would have started restoring a classic Chevy truck to begin with.
+Ultimately, every restoration project is a little different and brings with it a set of challenges that are difficult to predict, but if you wanted predictability it’s unlikely you would have started restoring a classic Chevy C10 to begin with.

-The best thing to do is think of restoration as a journey, and enjoy every milestone along the way, whether that’s completing your first engine swap, relocating the gas tank, or turning your truck into a unique piece of art with some creative painting and interior restoration work.
+The best thing to do is think of restoration as a journey and enjoy every milestone along the way, whether that’s completing your first engine swap, relocating the gas tank, or turning your truck into a unique piece of art with some creative painting and interior restoration work.

 At the end of it all, you’ll have a truck that you know inside and out, and the pride that comes from having completed a restoration project.
 Best of all, you’ll get to drive your restored truck out in the world for the rest of us to admire.